JamesSedlacek/Routing/README.md

 ## Description

-`Routing` is a framework for abstracting navigation logic from views in SwiftUI.
+`Routing` is a library for abstracting navigation logic from views in SwiftUI.
 - Simplifies code by removing navigation responsibilities from views.
 - Leads to cleaner, more manageable code.
 - Promotes better separation of concerns.